movidius/ncappzoo/apps/dogsvscats/README.md

 # Dogs vs Cats on Intel Movidius™ Neural Compute Stick (NCS)

 Dataset preparation script for Kaggle's Dog vs Cats competition.
-This project was created to support a tutorial on how to train a customized version of GoogLeNet using Caffeand then deploy it to Intel® Movidius™ Neural Compute Stick (NCS) for inference.
+This project was created to support a tutorial on how to train a customized version of GoogLeNet using Caffe and then deploy it to Intel® Movidius™ Neural Compute Stick (NCS) for inference.
 You can read more about this project (and a step-by-step guide) on <a href="https://movidius.github.io/blog/deploying-custom-caffe-models/">NCS developer blog</a>.

 ## Prerequisites